Fahad624/https---github.com-Fahad624-dataWranglingPractice/README.md

 # Data Wrangling Practice  🐼

-This is basic of data wrangling which i covers today and learnt too much about data wrangling This repository contains my practice notebook on data wrangling and preprocessing using Python and pandas.
+This is basic of data wrangling which i covers today and learnt too much about data wrangling This repository contains my practice notebook on data wrangling.
 It covers practical techniques for cleaning, transforming, and preparing data for analysis.

 ## 📌 Topics Covered